Genealogy resources - Maps and parish histories

 1846 – ST. PHILOMENA, Downtown

-A growing German Catholic population in the eastern section of the city and the number of parishioners attending Holy Trinity, led to the organization of the fourth German Catholic church in the city, St. Philomena.
-Father Hengehold was selected as the first pastor.
+The increasing German Catholic community in the eastern part of the city, coupled with the rising number of parishioners at Holy Trinity, prompted the establishment of the fourth German Catholic church in Cincinnati, St. Philomena.
+Father Hengehold was chosen as its inaugural pastor.

 1846 – ST. JOSEPH, West End

-In the western section of the city, Catholics from Holy Trinity and St. John’s were organized into a new church by Father William Unterthiner, OFM, pastor of St. John’s.
-A lot was purchased on Linn and Laurel streets and the cornerstone laid in 1846.
-Father Luers became the first pastor.
+In the western part of the city, Catholics from Holy Trinity and St. John’s were united by Father William Unterthiner, OFM, who served as the pastor of St. John’s.
+Together, they established a new church.
+A plot of land was acquired on Linn and Laurel streets, and the cornerstone was laid in 1846.
+Father Luers assumed the role of the first pastor.

 1847 – ST. MICHAEL, Lower Price Hill

-In the early part of 1847, forty five persons organized themselves into a new congregation in Lower Price Hill.
-The church was dedicated in 1848 and Father Zoppoth was named the first pastor.
+In early 1847, forty-five individuals came together to form a new congregation in Lower Price Hill.
+The church was consecrated in 1848, with Father Zoppoth appointed as its inaugural pastor.

 1848 – ST. PAUL, Over the Rhine

-The second filial parish of St. Mary’s, was organized in the winter of 1847-1848 by Father Joseph Ferneding of St. Mary’s to provide for the overflow members of that church.
-The cornerstone of St. Paul’s was laid in 1848 and the church dedicated in 1850.
+In the winter of 1847-1848, Father Joseph Ferneding of St. Mary’s initiated the establishment of the second subsidiary parish, aimed at accommodating the growing membership of the church.
+The cornerstone of St. Paul’s was laid in 1848, and the church was officially dedicated in 1850.

 1850 – ST. PATRICK, Downtown

-A large Irish colony had grown to great proportions in the southwestern portion of the city, it was proposed in 850 to build a church for the English-speaking Catholics of that section.
-A lease on the northeast corner of Third and Mill streets was executed on May , 1850.
-Upon this site, Father Cahill, to whom the organization of the parish had been entrusted, built the church of St. Patrick in the same year, having it blessed by Bishop Lamy on November 24th.
+In 1850, as a sizable Irish community flourished in the southwestern part of the city, plans were made to construct a church for the English-speaking Catholics in that area.
+A lease for the northeast corner of Third and Mill streets was secured in May 1850.
+Father Cahill, entrusted with organizing the parish, erected the church of St. Patrick on this site the same year.
+Bishop Lamy blessed the church on November 24th.

 1852 – ST. AUGUSTINE, West End

-The second offspring of St. Joseph’s church was St. Augustine’s, which was organized by Father Edward Purcell in 1852 as an English speaking congregation.
-The cornerstone of the church, which was to serve likewise as a chapel for the Ursuline sisters on Bank street, was laid on August 29, 1852, and the dedication occurred on October 16, 1853. father Boulger was named as pastor.
-Failing of support, however, and with a great influx of German Catholic immigrants, the congregation was made over to the German speaking Catholics of the vicinity on June 14, 1857.
+The second branch of St. Joseph’s church emerged as St. Augustine’s, established by Father Edward Purcell in 1852 to cater to an English-speaking congregation.
+The cornerstone of the church, also intended to serve as a chapel for the Ursuline sisters on Bank Street, was laid on August 29, 1852, with dedication taking place on October 16, 1853.
+Father Boulger assumed the role of pastor.
+However, due to insufficient support and a significant influx of German Catholic immigrants, the congregation was transferred to the German-speaking Catholics of the area on June 14, 1857.

 1853 – ST. THOMAS, Downtown

-St. Thomas church on Sycamore, between Fifth and Sixth streets, was purchased by Archbishop Purcell in 1852 from the Soule Chapel Society, Methodist Episcopal Church South, and was blessed the following January.
-This church bore the distinction of having been the church in which the Purcell-Campbell debate had been held in 1837 and was destined to take care of the overflow of St. Francis Xavier.
-It was transferred to the Jesuit fathers in 1860.
-It was demolished in 1918.
+Archbishop Purcell secured the premises for St. Thomas Church, situated on Sycamore Street between Fifth and Sixth streets, through acquisition from the Soule Chapel Society of the Methodist Episcopal Church South.
+The church was blessed the following January.
+Notably, it had hosted the Purcell-Campbell debate in 1837 and was intended to accommodate the overflow from St. Francis Xavier.
+In 1860, ownership of the church was transferred to the Jesuit fathers.
+Unfortunately, it was demolished in 1918.

 1929

-By 1929, there are over 60 parishes in the City of Cincinnati and surrounding communities.
+By 1929, the City of Cincinnati and its surrounding communities boasted a total of over 60 parishes.

 Maps of parishes in dayton